jlinclabs/hyp-did/README.md

 [SPEC](./SPEC.md)

+## Jlinx client apps

+- track dids
+- store keys
+- talk to a jlinx server

 ## JlinxClient

+- talk to a local or remote jlinx server
 - has a keyStore
 - has a didStore
   - depending on the did actions are either sent to a local or remote did server